Category Archives: General

 I used a masonry cut off wheel – in this case a diamond coated one – because the glass fibers can dull saw blades, etc. Just about anything can cut open fiberglass – it just depends on whether you care about what is happening to the blade.

 Once I cut open the bottom that held the wood, I could see it needed to be replaced.
-What is there are three pieces of wood and there is a cap on each end with nails that held it together.
+What was there were three pieces of wood and there was a cap on each end with nails that held it together.
 Over the years as holes and cracks opened up, water got in and slowly rotted the wood.
 I really wasn’t surprised when I went to lift the board off the spring – it weighed a ton due to the waterlogged wood.

 The wood wouldn’t lift right out so I would prop it up and cut it with a small hand held Ryobi circular saw into thirds.
 I used a small pry bar and lifted the sections out.
 I didn’t cut all of the fiberglass out yet thinking that I might use some of it to make things stronger.
 In hindsight, I’d now tell you to remove all of the hold fiberglass wrapping on the bottom -there was no need to save it.